 The financial Statements of Africa Prudential Plc has been prepared in accordance with International Financial Reporting Standards (IFRSs) as issued by the International Accounting Standards Board (IASB) and adopted by Financial Reporting Council of Nigeria.
-The financial statement comply with the relevant requirements of the Companies and Allied Matters Act 2020 and the Financial Reporting Council of Nigeria Act No. 6, 2011.
+The financial statements comply with the relevant requirements of the Companies and Allied Matters Act 2020, and the Financial Reporting Council of Nigeria (Amendment) Act 2023.